 This morning I had a great conversation with a local entrepreneur who has decided to leave Seattle and move to the Bay Area because he can’t find enough institutional support for his team’s tech start-up.

 By contrast, a visit to San Francisco showed him what a supportive culture for entrepreneurs looks like.
 He was chaperoned around from attorneys to venture firms to be sure his enterprise would be walked through all the steps necessary to bring it to market.
 His team has chosen to relocate because they need to get to market quickly and the pace is just too slow here.
 Continue reading “Why Talent Leaves Seattle” »

 We are in the midst of a revolution where self-organized crowds have begun to displace entrenched powers as the primary driver of social change in the world.
 At the heart of this revolution is the capacity for people to easily find like-minded peers and collaborate using social media tools.
 Crowdfunding has grown in popularity as a way for artists and entrepreneurs to directly engage their fans and invite them to help make their projects a success.
 The most visible element in this process is the money that changes hands.
 Yet, there are much more interesting (and potentially transformative) things going on that warrant special attention.
 Continue reading “Why Crowdfunding Isn’t Really About Money” »

-I am an innovation strategist and interdisciplinary scholar who weaves together brilliant people and ideas to create integrated solutions t0 the world’s most pressing challenges.
-My specialties include design for social change, the architecture of social enterprises, creating large-scale behavior change, and incubating social innovations that promote the growth of livable and resilient communities. ...
+Public Speaking :: Innovation Design :: Integrative Research k I am a social visionary, innovation strategist and interdisciplinary scholar who weaves together brilliant people and ideas to create integrated solutions t0 the world’s most pressing challenges.
+My passions include design for social change, the architecture of social enterprises, creating large-scale behavior change, and incubating social ...
 Continue reading »